Please note that the TimeRef website is currently being redesigned. This page shows what the rest of site will eventually look like.

 The French fail to retake Paris that had been captured by the English.
 Joan was slightly injured during the fighting.

-The English lost the support of the Duke of Burgundy against Charles VII with the signing of the Treaty of Arras where the Duke recognised Charles as the true King of France.
+The English lost the support of the Duke of Burgundy against King Charles VII of France with the signing of the Treaty of Arras where the Duke recognised Charles as the true King of France.

 The long occupation of Paris by the English was ended when the French rescued the city.

-A peace treaty signed between Henry VI of England and Charles VII of France.
+The Treaty of Tours was signed by King Henry VI of England and Charles VII of France.
 The treaty resulted in five years of peace between the two countries and included the arrangement of marriage between Henry VI and Margaret of Anjou.

 Several years after the Treaty of Arras, after which the conflict between England and France had subdued, an English force attacked and took over the town of Fougeres in Brittany.
 This sparked the resumption of the war between the two countries.